GECKO is housed within the Children's Hospital of Eastern Ontario (CHEO) in Ottawa.

 What do I need to know about the genetics of HTAD?

 In most families, HTAD is inherited in an autosomal dominant fashion, which means first degree relatives of an affected individual are at 50% risk.
 Multiple genes are associated with HTAD.
 Current genetic testing for HTAD only identifies about 20% of disease-causing gene variants.
-Most individuals will receive a negative genetic test result, but this does not rule out an inherited condition.
-Genetic testing is always initiated in an affected individual in the family, the person most likely to have the inherited condition.
+Most individuals will receive a negative genetic test result, but this does not rule out a heritable condition.
+Genetic testing is always initiated in an affected individual in the family, the person most likely to have the heritable condition.

 How common is HTAD?